2022 North American heat waves: August

 Intense heat continued into August.
 In early August, a heat wave forced 80 million Americans under heat alerts.
 Albany, New York set a new daily record high of 99 F on August 4.
 On August 7, Portland set a high temperature record of 96 F. Boston set a new daily record high on August 8, at 98 F. On August 9, Philadelphia got an excessive heat warning due to heat indexes over 105 F for two consecutive hours.
-This led to a ten day long heat wave in Philadelphia, while Boston saw temperatures above 95 F for six days in a row.
-Due to this, the New York Metropolitan Area had a top 5 hottest August, and Islip, New York and Newark, New Jersey had their warmest on record, and so did Philadelphia a little bit to the southwest.
+The heat dome resulted in a ten day long heat wave in Philadelphia, while Boston saw temperatures above 95 F for six days in a row.
+Due to this, the New York Metropolitan Area had a top 5 hottest August, and Islip, New York and Newark, New Jersey had their warmest on record, and so did Philadelphia.
 Further west, Missoula, Montana saw their hottest August on record, while Portland, Oregon recorded their warmest ever month.
 August, like July, was the warmest for daily minimums in the United States.
 Oregon, Washington, Idaho, New Jersey, Connecticut, Rhode Island, Massachusetts and New Hampshire had their warmest August on record.
 In addition, Newark set a record for the most days above 90 F in August.